brianpos/Hl7.Fhir.FhirPath.Validator/readme.md

 Coming Soon:

-* Unit test verifying all expressions in a FHIR npm package
+* Unit test verifying all expressions in a FHIR npm package (this is now possible using the [UploadFIG](https://github.com/brianpos/uploadfig) dotnet tool)
 * Support to validate expressions in FHIR Questionnaires (R4B only to start)

 Known Issues/incomplete funcitonality: